uswds/uswds-for-designers/README.md

 - Font files (Fontawesome, Merriweather, Source Sans Pro)
 - Color Swatches

 We encourage and solicit your input.
-Please leave any feedback in the project's primary repo here: https://github.com/18F/web-design-standards
+Please leave any feedback in the project's primary repo, which you'll find here: https://github.com/18F/web-design-standards

+## Installing the color palettes

+Installing the color palettes to Sketch and Illustrator is pretty straightforward.
+Follow the steps below, and let us know if you run into any difficulty.

+### For Sketch

+* Begin by adding the Sketch palette plugin, which you can find [here] (https://github.com/andrewfiorillo/sketch-palettes).
+* Then, from the color picker, select Load Palette... from either the Global Colors or the Document Colors menu. **Please note** that doing this will replace whatever colors are currently in the selected section.
+If you’re concerned about losing your Global Colors, consider adding our palette to only your Document Colors menu.
+* Navigate to WDS.sketchpalette — you should see the new palette there.

+### For Illustrator

+* Begin by opening the Swatches panel.
+* In the Swatches menu, select Open Swatch Library and then Other Library.
+* Navigate to web-design-standards-colors.ase to add the palette.

 ## About the Sketch files